Nova Scotia is a place of great bird diversity. We have forests and fens, mudflats and meadows, streams and shorelines—all habitats for birds.

 Bird’s Eye View

-- All you have to do is visit Nature Trust Conservation Lands, spot birds and record your sightings online
+- All you have to do is visit Nature Trust Conservation Lands (and/or prospective properties), spot birds and record your sightings online

 - Check out our Events page for upcoming birding-related events